EvotecIT/PSWritePDF/README.md

 # PSWritePDF

+**PSWritePDF is** by no means a finished product.
+Like with most of my modules, I build some concept that matches view on how I would like it to look, and in the next months, I will probably update its functionality to match my expectations.
+Since PSWritePDF is based on **iText 7** it should be possible with some work to get all that functionality into **PowerShell**.
+That means that this module has excellent possibilities when it comes to potential use cases.

+For now, I've divided the module functionality into two categories:

+- [x] Standalone functions such as Split-PDF, Merge-PDF or Convert-PDFtoText
+- [x] Bundled functions working like PSWriteHTML where they are not supposed to be used separately mainly to create PDF files (for now)

 ## 3rd Party Notices

 This PowerShell Module uses [iText 7 Community for .NET](https://github.com/itext/itext7-dotnet) therefore the license needs to be kept the same as iText (or at least I think so).
 If it isn't so I would be more than happy to release my **PowerShell** code as **MIT license**.
 I don't intend to modify **iText7** codebase, just using it's **API**.
 As I'm not an expert on licensing I'm attaching some of articles I found that may make this license terms clearer.